damiendevienne/acc2taxo/README.md

 ___

-This script was written by the team at DM de Vienne in March 2023.
+This script was written by DM de Vienne in March 2023.